linode/docs/products/tools/monitoring/guides/_index.md

 ## Building Blocks

-These introductory guides will get you up and running with monitoring your Linode services.
+These introductory guides help you get up and running with monitoring your Linode services.

 - [Configure Shutdown Watchdog](/docs/products/tools/monitoring/guides/monitoring-configure-watchdog): "Lassie" the Shutdown Watchdog can monitor your Linodes and automatically restart them if they are shutdown unexpectedly.